Winter Term

 CHEM 110: Introductory Chemistry

 Fundamental laws and theories of chemistry.
 Metric system, introduction to matter, atomic structure, chemical bonding, periodic table, chemical reactions and equations, gases, solutions, pH and introductory organic chemistry.
 Scientific notation, the use of conversion factors and problem-solving are stressed.
 A laboratory science course for Allied Health students and Fire Science students, as well as students who need additional preparation prior to taking CHEM 121-122.
-Note: Lecture (60053) and Lab (60054 and 60064) must be taken together.
+Note: Lecture (60100 and 60125) and Lab (60101, 60106 and 60126) must be taken together.
 Fulfills Scientific Reasoning requirement.
 Prerequisites: FNMT 118 or MATH 118 placement and ENGL 101 ready.
+Additional course fees: $260

 4